Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Evaluation

+We remark that we did not consider a larger number of information types due to the complexity of and the time required by the annotation task.
+On the one hand, domain experts have to identify the related sentences from thousands of sentences in a prospectus.
+On the other hand, an information type can be related to multiple sentences, which are usually distributed across different pages.
+This means that domain experts need to identify and double-check all these sentences.

-The phrase lists $\mathit{rlist}$ and $\mathit{ulist}$ (see \S~\ref{sec:sentence-sel}) used for sentence selection were manually built based on the phrases listed in the criteria.
+The phrase lists $\mathit{rlist}$ and $\mathit{ulist}$ (see \S~\ref{sec:sentence-sel}) used for sentence selection were manually built based on the phrases listed in the annotation criteria.
 We extended the phrases with synonyms occurring in the first 50 documents.
-We set the parameter $\theta$ to 0.9; it was decided empirically by evaluating the accuracy of \approach using a range of values between 0 and 1 with a step of 0.1 on the first group of 50 documents.
+There are in total 151 phrases in the $\mathit{rlist}$ and 82 phrases in the $\mathit{ulist}$.
+We set the parameter $\theta$ to 0.9; it was decided empirically by evaluating the accuracy of \approach using a range of values between 0.1 and 1 with a step of 0.1 on the first group of 50 documents.

 We performed the experiments with a computer running macOS 11.1 with a 2.30 GHz Intel Core i9 processor and 32GB memory.